jeffpar/pcjs.v1/blog/2015/07/17/README.md

 The first breakpoint sets an internal variable, `fn`, to the value of the **AH** register on entry, so that the second breakpoint can check the value on exit.

+Regarding the other Debugger commands shown above, the `dos` command describes the current DOS operation (alternatively, you could use the `m int on; m dos on` commands to turn on DOS interrupt messages).
 The `di` command dumps PCjs BACKTRACK(tm) information, to help you visually confirm which INT 0x21 calls are reading PRECOPY1.CAB.
-The `if` command evaluates an expression, and if the result is non-zero ("true"), all subsequent commands are executed, up to to any `else` command; expressions may contain the usual variety of arithmetic, bitwise and logical binary operators, using the same precedence as JavaScript; parentheses and nested `if` commands are not supported.
-If the expression is zero ("false"), then only commands after the `else` command will be executed, and if there is no `else` command, execution stops.
+Finally, the `if` command evaluates the given expression, and if the result is non-zero ("true"), all subsequent commands are executed, up to to any `else` command; otherwise, only commands after the `else` command will be executed, and if there is no `else` command, execution will stop.

+Debugger expressions may contain the usual variety of arithmetic, bitwise and logical binary operators, and they are evaluated using traditional operator precedence (ie, the same as C or JavaScript); any other operators, such as parentheses, assignment operators, and unary or ternary operators, are not supported in expressions.

-This test machine has also been updated to load WDEB386.EXE prior to starting B:SETUP.EXE, if you prefer using WDEB386.
+This test machine below has been updated to load WDEB386.EXE prior to starting B:SETUP.EXE, if you prefer using WDEB386.
 Make sure the machine is running (ie, click the **Run** button, or use the PCjs Debugger "g" command), and then click on the Debugger *output* window to give it focus and press CTRL-C to trigger WDEB386.

 The Debugger *input* field is used exclusively for PCjs Debugger commands, whereas the *output* window combines all Debugger output *and* WDEB386 COM2 serial port I/O.  You can even use the PCjs Debugger to debug the WDEB386 debugger; just make sure the appropriate window has focus before typing a command.

+To help reduce confusion, the PCjs Debugger displays a double-character command prefix, to differentiate its commands from WDEB386's single-character command prompt -- but it's still easy to get confused.

+A quick recap of those PCjs Debugger command prefixes (which you won't see until AFTER you've typed a PCjs command):

+ * `>>` indicates real-mode
+ * `##` indicates protected-mode
+ * `--` indicates V86-mode

 80386 Debug register (DR0-DR7) support was recently added, so even WDEB386 read/write breakpoints should work now.